the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

 * Tweak - Improve the look and feel of the single events page when using the block editor.
-[TEC-3979]
+These changes can be bypassed by adding the following constant to the wp-config file, define( 'TRIBE_EVENTS_SINGLE_VIEW_V2_DISABLED', true ); [TEC-3979]

 = [5.9.1] 2021-09-14 =